-We intend to conduct a Phase II clinical trial program to establish proof of conceptin HCC, as well as other clinical trials for other indications, and it may take several years to complete the testing of the Melphalan HDS system for use in the treatment of this indication, and failure can occur at any stage of development, for many reasons, including:
+It may take several years to complete the testing of Melphalan/HDS for use in the treatment of these indications, and failure can occur at any stage of development, for many reasons, including:

-- o any pre-clinical or clinical test may fail to produce results satisfactory to the FDA or foreign regulatory authorities; - o pre-clinical or clinical data can be interpreted in different ways, which could delay, limit or prevent regulatory approval; - o negative or inconclusive results from a pre-clinical study or clinical trial or adverse medical events during a clinical trial could cause a pre- - clinical study or clinical trial to be repeated or a program to be terminated, even if other studies or trials relating to the program are successful; the FDA or foreign regulatory authorities can place a clinical hold on a trial if, among other reasons, it finds that patients enrolled in the trial are - or would be exposed to an unreasonable and significant risk of illness or injury; we may encounter delays or rejections based on changes in regulatory agency policies during the period in which we are developing a system or the period required for review of any application for regulatory agency approval; - o our clinical trials may not demonstrate the safety and efficacy of any system or result in marketable products; - o the FDA or foreign regulatory authorities may request additional clinical trials, including an additional Phase III trial, relating to our NDA submissions; - o the FDA or foreign regulatory authorities may change its approval policies or adopt new regulations that may negatively affect or delay our ability to bring a system to market or require additional clinical trials; and - o a system may not be approved for all the requested indications.
+- o any pre-clinical or clinical test may fail to produce results satisfactory to the FDA or foreign regulatory authorities; - o pre-clinical or clinical data can be interpreted in different ways, which could delay, limit or prevent regulatory approval; - o negative or inconclusive results from a pre-clinical study or clinical trial or adverse medical events during a clinical trial could cause a pre-clinical study or clinical trial to be repeated or a program to be terminated, even if other studies or trials relating to the program are successful; - o the FDA or foreign regulatory authorities can place a clinical hold on a trial if, among other reasons, it finds that patients enrolled in the trial are or would be exposed to an unreasonable and significant risk of illness or injury; - o we may encounter delays or rejections based on changes in regulatory agency policies during the period in which we are developing a system or the period required for review of any application for regulatory agency approval; - o our clinical trials may not demonstrate the safety and efficacy of any system or result in marketable products; - o the FDA or foreign regulatory authorities may request additional clinical trials, including an additional Phase 3 trial, relating to our NDA submissions; - o the FDA or foreign regulatory authorities may change its approval policies or adopt new regulations that may negatively affect or delay our ability to bring a system to market or require additional clinical trials; and - o a system may not be approved for all the requested indications.

-The failure or delay of clinical trials could cause an increase in the cost of product development, delay filing of an application for marketing approval or cause us to cease the development of the Melphalan HDS system for other indications.
-If we are unable to develop the Melphalan HDS system for other indications the future growth of our business could be negatively impacted.
-In addition, we have limited clinical data relating to the effectiveness of the Melphalan HDS system in certain types of cancer.
-Such limited data could slow the adoption of our CHEMOSAT/ Melphalan HDS system, significantly reduce our ability to commercialize the CHEMOSAT/ Melphalan HDS system.
+The failure or delay of clinical trials could cause an increase in the cost of product development, delay filing of an application for marketing approval or cause us to cease the development of Melphalan/HDS for other indications.
+If we are unable to develop Melphalan/HDS for other indications the future growth of our business could be negatively impacted.
+In addition, we have limited clinical data relating to the effectiveness of Melphalan/HDS in certain types of cancer.
+Such limited data could slow the adoption of CHEMOSAT/ Melphalan/HDS, significantly reduce our ability to commercialize CHEMOSAT/ Melphalan/HDS.

-We rely on third parties to conduct certain of the clinical trials for the CHEMOSAT/ Melphalan HDS system, and if they do not perform their obligations to us, we may not be able to obtain regulatory approvals for our system.
+We rely on third parties to conduct certain elements of the clinical trials for CHEMOSAT/Melphalan/HDS, and if they do not perform their obligations to us, we may not be able to obtain regulatory approvals for our system.